 The Total Defense Study 2025

-The Total Defense Study 2025 involves participants from selected Home Guard districts and members of unions representing critical civilian activities.
+The Total Defense Study 2025 involves participants from selected Home Guard districts, police districts, and members of unions representing critical civilian activities.
 These participants contribute by responding to a survey developed by social scientists.

 Klikk her for å gå til en norsk versjon av denne siden